camaraproject/Template_API_Repository/templates/issues/initial-codeowners.md

 ## Initial Tasks for Codeowners

-- [ ] Confirm CODEOWNERS file is correct
+- [ ] Confirm that the CODEOWNERS file is correct
 - [ ] Update the scope section within README
 - [ ] Create first issues to work on (e.g. an initial API draft)